What is the best tango show in Buenos Aires?

 So, how can you have a more authentic tango experience in Buenos Aires without seeing a show?
 You’re asking an excellent question!

 Some people visiting Buenos Aires wonder if they should go to a tango show or a milonga.
 A common question is also, “what’s a milonga?”.
 Well, a milonga is an event at which tango music is played, and local people who love tango gather to dance.

 At a milonga you will be able to see locals who have danced tango their whole lives practice this beautiful art, one of Argentina’s national treasures.

 So, what is the best translation of the word milonga?
 A tango dancehall is probably the best way to describe it.
 Milongas are happening every night all over Buenos Aires and yet they can be difficult to find.
 The elusive milongas where authentic Argentine tango is danced are usually found in Cultural Centers, parks and dance clubs.
 The schedules and locations of milongas are subject to change, hence the difficulty in locating them.

 Here’s where TangoTrips comes in…

-The founders of TangoTrips, a sister company of BuenosTours, saw two main ways that visitors are enjoy tango in Buenos Aires:
+The founders of TangoTrips, a sister company of BuenosTours, saw two main ways that visitors are currently experiencing tango in Buenos Aires:

-1. A big dinner-show production, with fantastic dancing but far from the real world of local tango.
+- A big dinner-show production, with fantastic dancing but far from the real world of local tango, OR;

-2. Going to an authentic tango salon alone, but with no real idea of when & where to go, or exactly what is happening & why.
+- Going to an authentic tango salon alone, but with doubts about when & where to go, or exactly what is happening & why.

 And so, the solution, TangoTrips, was born: a way for visitors to enjoy Argentine tango in its true form with the company of an expert guide.
 On a milonga tour with TangoTrips, you’ll discover the insider’s tango scene, and gain an understanding of the culture and social etiquette surrounding this famous local dance.